ldipotetjob/scalacassandra/README.md

 * jdk 1.7+ -> how check java version: java -version
 * scala 2.11.x -> how check scala version: scala -version
 * sbt 0.13.11+ -> how check sbt version: sbt about
-* Cassandra 3.3.x -> how check sbt version: bin/nodetool version
+* Cassandra 3.3.x+ -> how check sbt version: bin/nodetool version

-note: if cassandra is installed as a service, it is NOT necessary to go to the installation directory of cassandra, it will be enough: **nodetool version** from anywhere in your system.
+note: *If cassandra is installed as a service, it is NOT necessary to go to the installation directory of cassandra, it will be enough: **nodetool version** from anywhere in your system.*

 ### Installation ###